-- 1) Focussed Group discussion with trainees and teachers - 2) Key Informant Interviews - 3) Field visit to review the state of training in Mumbai and Kolkata - 4) Survey responses from SHI and other trainees placed in 2019-2021 - 5) Survey responses from SHI and other trainees of the program in 2022 - 6) MIS data available with TMF
+- Focussed Group discussion with trainees and teachers - Key Informant Interviews - Field visit to review the state of training in Mumbai and Kolkata

+MAPPING OUTCOMES

-MAPPING OUTCOMES - Outcomes may be defined as those changes experienced by the trainees of the SMART+ program beyond the training.
+Outcomes may be defined as those changes experienced by the trainees of the SMART+ program beyond the training.
 To map these, the Theory of Change of the SMART+ program was used.
 A logic model was designed with outputs and outcomes along with indicators.
 Of the multiple outcomes and changes that the trainees may have experienced, the most important ones were considered for SROI computation.